werto87/small_memory_tree/README.md

   - [st_tree](https://github.com/erikerlandson/st_tree)/1.2.2  Pass WITH_ST_TREE to cmake
   - [catch2](https://github.com/catchorg/Catch2)/2.13.7 Pass WITH_TESTS to cmake

-### The Recommended Way to Build small memory tree is using the Conan Package Manager
+### The recommended way to build small memory tree is using the conan package manager
 #### As someone who wants to contribute to small memory tree development
 1. Check out small memory tree
 2. Use conan remote to add https://modern-durak.com/artifactory/conan-local/